Building a relationship with money

 There are very few natural savers amongst us.
 Most human beings are natural spenders and the idea of delayed gratification is distinctly unappealing.
 If you’re not a natural saver then the easiest way to stick to a regular saving scheme is to make it automatic.
 Whether you use automatic payroll deductions or set up a pre-authorized saving plan through your bank the trick is to “set it and forget it”.
 You’ll be surprised how quickly you adjust to having a little less to spend and how quickly those regular contributions add up.
 Saving a little something is better than saving a lot of nothing.
 The more of your money you can hold onto the better your money relationship will be.

 Related article: Principles of saving money

-The bottom line is that managing money well isn’t complicated, it’s not time consuming and it doesn’t require you to be good at math.
+The bottom line is that managing money well isn’t complicated, it’s not time-consuming and it doesn’t require you to be good at math.
 It’s a necessary life skill that unfortunately isn’t taught in our schools and often isn’t taught at home.
-We are living in dangerous times; times where our ignorance and avoidance of basic money management is easily exploited to create huge profits for retailers and financial institutions who are willing to offer us a myriad of credit “solutions” to our “lack of money” problems.
+We are living in dangerous times; times where our ignorance and avoidance of basic money management are easily exploited to create huge profits for retailers and financial institutions who are willing to offer us a myriad of credit “solutions” to our “lack of money” problems.
 The gap between those who “have” and those who “have not” is wider than we realize because it’s so easy for those with nothing but access to credit to spend like those with “real” money.
-With an abundance of resources at our finger tips there’s no reason why we can’t all have a great relationship with money.
+With an abundance of resources at our fingertips there’s no reason why we can’t all have a great relationship with money.
 If your money relationship is floundering, all it takes to improve it is a little time and a commitment to making things better.
 Like all great relationships though, the rewards are definitely worth the effort.